AMOLED: Super AMOLED

-Super AMOLED is a marketing term created by Samsung for an AMOLED display with an integrated touch screen digitizer, the layer that detects touch is integrated into the display, rather than overlaid on top of it and cannot be separated from the display itself.
-When compared with a regular LCD display an AMOLED display consumes less power, provides more vivid picture quality, and renders faster motion response as compared to other display technologies such as LCD.
-However, such type of AMOLED is even better at this with 20% brighter screen, 20% lower power consumption and 80% less sunlight reflection.
-According to the Samsung, Super AMOLED reflects one-fifth as much sunlight as the first generation AMOLED.
+Super AMOLED is a marketing term created by Samsung for an AMOLED display where the touch screen digitizer, the layer that detects touch, is integrated into the display and cannot be separated from the display itself, rather than being overlaid on top of it.
+Compared with conventional LCDs, AMOLED displays generally have lower power consumption under certain conditions, higher contrast ratios, and faster response times.
+According to Samsung, its Super AMOLED displays offer a 20% brighter screen, 20% lower power consumption, and 80% less sunlight reflection compared to first-generation AMOLED displays.
 The generic term for this technology is One Glass Solution (OGS), a touchscreen technology that combines the touch sensor and cover glass into a single layer, reducing overall thickness and improving optical clarity.
 This is achieved by coating and etching the ITO (Indium Tin Oxide) layer directly onto the cover glass, eliminating the need for a separate sensor glass and an air gap.

-Super AMOLED displays, while known for their vivid colors and deep blacks, also have some drawbacks, including higher manufacturing costs, potential for screen burn-in, and shorter lifespan compared to some other technologies.
+Drawbacks of Super AMOLED displays include higher manufacturing costs, a susceptibility to screen burn-in, and a shorter operating lifespan compared to alternative display technologies.